These can be windbreak trees, a flowering hedge, privacy hedges and even a slope.

 How to Attract Butterflies - Arrangement of plantings can be very important with attracting butterflies to your garden.

-Perennial Plant? - The two types of perennials and the common
+What is a Perennial Plant? - The two types of perennials and the common characteristics they have.

 Growing Plants from Seed - This option is very inexpensive but can require practice.
 Sowing seeds can be done both indoors and out.